-The National Hispanic Leadership Agenda, a coalition of the nation's 36 preeminent national Latino organizations, is leading a nation-wide effort to identify strong candidates to serve as political appointees to the President of the United States.
+The National Hispanic Leadership Agenda, a coalition of the 37 preeminent national Latino organizations in the U.S., is leading a national effort to strengthen the political pipeline for Latinos and Latinas.

 CONNECT WITH NHLA: